totuworld-woowa/embla-carousel-react/README.md

   </strong>

   <p align="center">
-    A tiny React.js component for <a href="https://github.com/davidcetinkaya/embla-carousel">Embla Carousel</a>.
-For full documentation, API and available options, please visit the vanilla JavaScript <a href="https://github.com/davidcetinkaya/embla-carousel">package page</a>.
+    A tiny React.js wrapper for <a href="https://github.com/davidcetinkaya/embla-carousel">Embla Carousel</a>.
+Please visit the vanilla JavaScript <a href="https://github.com/davidcetinkaya/embla-carousel">package on Github</a> for documentation, available API methods and customizable options.
   </p>

   <br>